-We are pleased to invite you to attend our 2017 Annual Meeting of Stockholders which will be a virtual meeting to be held on June 20, 2017 at 11:00 a.m.
-Pacific Time via live webcast on the Internet at www.virtualshareholdermeeting.com/ooma2017 (the "Annual Meeting"), where you will be able to attend and participate in the Annual Meeting online, submit questions and vote your shares electronically.
-There will be no physical location for the Annual Meeting.
-At the Annual Meeting, we will ask you to consider the following proposals:
+We are pleased to invite you to attend our 2018 Annual Meeting of Stockholders which will be a virtual meeting to be held on June 6, 2018 at 11:00 a.m.
+Pacific Time via live webcast on the Internet at www.virtualshareholdermeeting.com/ooma2018 (the "Annual Meeting"), where you will be able to attend and participate in the Annual Meeting online, submit questions and vote your shares electronically.
+There will be no physical location for the Annual Meeting, we will ask you to consider the following proposals:

-- To elect two Class II directors; - To ratify the appointment of Deloitte & Touche LLP as our independent registered public accountants for the fiscal year ending January 31, 2018; and - To transact such other business that may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- To elect three Class III directors; - To ratify the appointment of Deloitte & Touche LLP as our independent registered public accountants for the fiscal year ending January 31, 2019; and - To transact such other business that may properly come before the Annual Meeting or any adjournment or postponement thereof.